mplewis/csvtomd/README.md

 [Tables Generator](http://www.tablesgenerator.com/markdown_tables) is a fantastic web tool for converting tabular data into all sorts of table layouts.
 I like how it lets me import CSV files, but I need the ability to convert many CSV files in batch for a docset on which I'm working.

 I built `csvtomd` to convert one or more CSV files into nicely-padded Markdown tables.
-Now you can build your tables in Excel and convert them for use in GitHub, Bitbucket, or [Mou](http://mouapp.com/) Markdown files without having to construct them by hand.
+Now you can build your tables in Excel and convert them for use in GitHub Markdown files without having to construct them by hand.

 # Installation